RoSPA Lantra BORDA DVSA training bodies

 Very few off-road trainers are also DVSA registered.

-At Beyond Driving we use instructors who are both DVSA ADIs and RoSPA or Lantra Awards registered 4×4 trainers for courses which include on-road driving.
+At Beyond Driving we use instructors who are both DVSA ADIs and RoSPA or Lantra Awards certified 4×4 trainers for courses which include on-road driving.

 For more information about which training courses and certification would be most appropriate for you, please contact us.